jaumefontal/SASS-Build-SublimeText2/readme.md

 ---------------

 * Is recommended to use this build with one of the next plugins: [SASS plugin](https://github.com/nathos/sass-textmate-bundle) or [SCSS.tmbundle](https://github.com/kuroir/SCSS.tmbundle).
-* Also, I recomend the plugin [SublimeOnSaveBuild](https://github.com/alexnj/SublimeOnSaveBuild).
+* Also, I recommend the plugin [SublimeOnSaveBuild](https://github.com/alexnj/SublimeOnSaveBuild).
 Just save your SASS files and transform them into CSS!
 * If you want to change the default folder of your generated CSS files into another one, you can edit the build:

-  **Exemple:** Save your CSS files into a `css` folder:
+  **Example:** Save your CSS files into a `css` folder:
   `"cmd": ["sass", "--update", "$file:${file_path}/../css/${file_base_name}.css"],`